iv-st-me/terraform-eks-pipeline/README.md

 Service is a collection of logically connected Modules.
 Each Service is:

 - global or region specific
-- it can use one or multiple nodes or additional resources
+- it can use one or multiple Modules or additional resources

 ## State files

-Solution utilises shared Terraform state stored in AWS S3 and shared state locking stored in Dynamo DB.
+Solution utilises shared Terraform state stored in AWS S3, and shared state locking stored in Dynamo DB.

 Configuration is happening during init process and the config is in file backend.config with sample content:
 ```shell